10962 Le Conte Ave, L.A., CA 90024 | 310-443-9553

 Total Post: 0

 Isaac Brickner is a missionary with Jews for Jesus in Los Angeles.
 He is a graduate of Biola University with a degree in Biblical & Theological Studies.
 He is a sixth-generation Jewish believer in Yeshua (Jesus), and was raised in San Francisco.
 He attended the Jews for Jesus summer camp program, Camp Gilgal, since he was eight years old, returning at age fifteen to serve as a counselor.
 He participated in Massah in the summer of 2008 (a Jews for Jesus college-age mission trip to Israel and to Israeli hikers in India!), and he felt God calling him to ministry.
 He served as part of the Massah leadership from 2009-2011.
-In August 2010 he married his wife, Shaina, a second-generation Jewish believer in Yeshua and also a graduate of Biola University in the Nursing Program, currently working as a Labor and Delivery nurse in Hollywood.
-They have a beautiful daughter named Norah.
+In August 2010 he married his wife, Shaina, a second-generation Jewish believer in Yeshua and also a graduate of Biola University in the Nursing Program, currently working as a Labor and Delivery Nurse.
+They have a daughter named Norah and a son named Levy.

 Total Post: 2